exploiitm/blog/content/writeups/Guild_Selection_CTF/HuffmanEncoding.md

 			mp['f'] = '2';
 			mp['m'] = '1';

 This means the flag contains these symbols with these frequencies.
-Thus, we can get a general flag as `5RnK4CTTII0uFM{_}Hffm` and why this is useful, is simply because huffman encoding gives the same encoding for "x" any other permuatation of "x".
+Thus, we can get a general flag as `5RnK4CTTII0uFM{_}Hffm` and why this is useful, is simply because huffman encoding gives the same encoding for "x" any other permutation of "x".

 Thus, if we encode this flag, we'll get a different binary but it will have the same number of bits.
 But firstly, we'll have to find the binary form of the fake flag.
 This is because